Are you a huge kombucha fan, but are wondering if it’s safe to drink now that you’re pregnant?

 We’ve all heard of avoiding raw fish, alcohol, and soft cheeses during pregnancy, but what about kombucha?
 Is it harmful?
 Or, could it possibly even be beneficial?

-In this post, we’ll talk about what kombucha is, cover its many health benefits, and discuss whether it is safe or not to consume during pregnancy and breastfeeding.
+In this article, we’ll talk about what kombucha is, and discuss whether it is safe or not to consume kombucha during pregnancy and breastfeeding.

 What is Kombucha?